atul-github/linkedin-posts/README.md

 Easy to use.
 We can use keywords like 'worked with', 'good mentor', 'had lunch', 'went on trip' etc to improve accuracy.
 Outcome might be better if used along with well trained model.

 **Cons** :
 Same as for training model.
+Just by having sentiment analysis won't have good results.

 # TODO